 Does Bariatric Surgery Cure PCOS?

 The notion that obesity is a major contributing factor to PCOS has long been indicated.
+PCOS is linked to metabolic syndrome.
 Although PCOS has no direct cure, studies have confirmed that significant weight loss tends to reduce PCOS symptoms.

 Perhaps most importantly to women hoping to conceive, studies have shown that slimming down may restore normal ovulation and potentially reverse infertility.
 Modest weight loss, however, was shown not to affect PCOS.